commercetools Shopify Import Help

 Starting an Import

-There are a number of options to choose when starting an import.
+There are a number of options to choose from when starting an import.
 Below is a screenshot of the start import page.

 Start Import

-You can choose to import a limited number of products, categories, customers or orders.
+You can choose to import a limited number of products, discounts, categories, customers or orders.
 This is useful for testing your mapping configuration before doing a full import.

 Products